divinepwner/divinepwner.github.io/_posts/2021-02-16-firmware-extraction-rce.markdown

 The first part will contain firmware extraction and file decryption process, the other part will cover the PHP source code analysis and gaining RCE.

 First of all in the latest versions of the firmware file you are not able to reach out to system files anymore.
 In the latest fix, they converted their model to runtime extraction which means, when you boot-up the device it creates files in runtime.
 SAD.

 Enough shit talk.
-Lets pwn it.
+Let's pwn it.

 You should grab the firmware file from the TerraMaster website.
 You can reach out to the page by clicking [here](http://download.terra-master.com/download.php?lng=en&tid=177).

 You can choose any NAS device from the list.
 Every device runs the same system.

 After downloading the file, we should extract it.
 Binwalk is the best tool for that kind of job and it's widely used by iot/embedded researchers.

-Lets extract the firmware!
+Let's extract the firmware!

 First thing first, always check file type with `"file"` command on Linux and go after results.

 ![firmware's first status](/images/fw-extraction-rce/1-file_command.png)

-As shown above, its a bzip2 compressed file so we can easily decompress it.
+As shown above, it's a bzip2 compressed file so we can easily decompress it.

 Just use `bunzip2 fw.ins` after that we have `fw` file.

 ![POSIX tar file](/images/fw-extraction-rce/2-file_command2.png)

-We can extract it with command `tar -xvf fw`
+We can extract it with the command `tar -xvf fw`

-After that command, we have all firmware files including web page of the device.
+After that command, we have all firmware files including the web page of the device.

 Lets read some PHP!